Dividing the Marital Home in Texas

 A Goranson Bain Ausley Divorce Attorney Proficient in Property Issues Can Help

 If you have questions about how to divide the marital home or are facing separate property issues in a divorce, hire an attorney who can capably manage the property aspects of a divorce and has expertise in characterizing, valuing, and tracing property.
-Without the guidance and assistance of a skilled attorney, your separate property can be lost, in whole or in part, to your spouse in the divorce.
+Without the guidance and assistance of a skilled lawyer, your separate property can be lost, in whole or in part, to your spouse in the divorce.

 With decades of experience, Goranson Bain Ausley attorneys have successfully resolved property issues for many clients—including both contested and uncontested divorces, high net worth and those with complex and less complex property matters.
 We are well-versed in the nuances and complexities of property matters, especially preparing cost/benefit analyses to help you decide which separate property claims to pursue.